Mahesh Babu: Established actor and stardom (2011–2017)

-He later played the role of a mafia kingpin with a hidden personal agenda in the film Businessman (2012), co-starring Kajal Aggarwal and directed by Puri Jagannadh.
+He later played the role of a mafia kingpin with a hidden personal agenda in the film Businessman (2012), co-starring Kajal Aggarwal.
 Upon the film's release, he received praise from critics for his performance in the film, with Y. Sunita Chowdary of The Hindu writing, "The film has no frills, no vulgar wastage and the hero is practically in every frame; you hear only his voice, he looks good, sounds good, he also steals the comedian's job.
-Mahesh plays it straight.".
-It grossed approximately 18.73 crore and collected a share of 13.78 crore at the global box office on its first day creating an all-time record in terms of opening day collections.
-Collecting a share of 41 crore at the box office, Businessman became one of the highest grossing Telugu films of the year.
+Mahesh plays it straight".
 He received his seventh nomination for the Filmfare Award for Best Actor – Telugu and his second nomination for the SIIMA Award for Best Actor (Telugu) for his performance in the film.
 By then, Babu was reported to be the second highest-paid actor in South India after Rajinikanth.